DARMA-tasking/vt/docs/md/building.md

 build.
 One may configure the architecture, compiler type and version, Linux distro (ubuntu or alpine), and distro version.

+The default set of the docker configuration options is located in `vt/.env`, which `docker-compose` will read.

 ```
 # Variables:
 #   ARCH={amd64, arm64v8, ...}